Ashima0518/Ashima0518/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="500"/>

 ## 🔭 About Me
 🚀 I’m a passionate Software Developer with over 4 years of experience across scalable backend systems, interactive frontends, and machine learning applications.
-Currently pursuing my MS in Computer Science at the University of Alabama at Birmingham.
+Completed my MS in Computer Science at the University of Alabama at Birmingham.

 - 🔍 Focused on backend APIs, frontend performance, and AI-powered solutions.
 - 💼 Previously at **Taboola**, handled high-profile publishers and boosted client KPIs using full-stack engineering.